Odense City is in a rapid and fast paced development.

-As a part of Odense’s green Energy Lean project, the city wants to lower the CO2 emission from 244 public buildings with 40% – as inexpensive and effective as possible of course.
+As a part of Odense’s green Energy Lean project, the city wants to lower the CO2-emission from 244 public buildings with 40% – as inexpensive and effective as possible of course.
 Energy monitoring has until now been expensive and complicated, so these challenges require a brand-new way of thinking.

-That’s one of the reasons why Kristian is excited about ReMoni.
+That is one of the reasons why Kristian is excited about ReMoni.

 ”ReMoni makes mapping the entire building easy.
 Without cutting any wires, I can monitor all energy consuming devices – not just the building’s main measurer.
 It’s easy to set up – you don’t need to have any prior knowledge to install it.